UK starts probe on Apple over alleged App Store monopoly | Technology

 UK starts probe on Apple over alleged App Store monopoly

-Britain's competition regulator said on Thursday it has opened an investigation into Apple Inc after complaints that the iPhone maker's terms and conditions for app developers are unfair and anti-competitive.
+Britain's competition regulator said on Thursday it has opened an investigation into Apple Inc after complaints that the iPhone maker's terms and conditions for app developers are unfair and anti-competition.

 The probe will consider if Apple has a dominant position in the distribution of apps on its devices in the UK, the Competition and Markets Authority (CMA) said.
-Payment policies related to Apple's App Store have for long drawn complaints from app developers.
-It charges a commission of up to 30% from developers on the value of transactions or any time a consumer buys their app.
+Payment policies related to Apple's App Store have for long drawn complaints from app developers as it requires them to use its payment system, which charges commissions of between 15% and 30%.

+The company has also been at loggerheads with Epic Games, the creator of popular game Fortnite, which last year tried to avoid the 30% fee by launching its own in-app payment system, leading to Apple banning Fortnite from its store.
+The iPhone maker said on Thursday it will work with the regulator.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)